 Train along the Bergen Railway

-Due to the weather forecast I chose to wear shorts, I put on my rucksack and cycled down to the local train towards Oslo.
+I put on my rucksack and headed down to the local train towards Oslo.
 From Oslo I took the night express train towards Bergen.
-The bicycle was delivered in the goods wagon as I had ordered a “ticket” for it in advance.
 The train passed Finse at 1222 metres, which is the highest point on the Bergen Railway.
-Immediately after Finse we arrived at Myrdal Train Station (865.5 metres above sea level) and I left the train here at 05:00 hrs.
+Immediately after Finse we arrived at Myrdal Train Station (865.5 masl) and I left the train here at 05:00 hrs.

-It was dark and cold with fog and drizzling rain but the summer wasn´t over and I was still wearing my shorts!
-I started the bicycle tour at 05:30 hrs down the last part of Rallarvegen (the Navvies Road) towards the Flåmsdalen Valley.
-There was a magical atmosphere in the dark.
+It was fog and drizzling rain, but the atmosphere was magical in the dark.
 The waterfalls were frothing and roaring, the forest with it’s numerous trees were covered with moss.
 The air was fresh and cold.
 I was completely alone.
 Wonderful!
 The zigzag path down towards the Flåmsdalen Valley was steep, slippery and rocky but it turned out well and I was soon down in the main valley.

 Down by the fjord